Tchongas/MCSRobsremote/README.md

 - Is the URL/password correct?
 Local default: `ws://localhost:4455`.
 - Any firewall blocking the port?
 - If you are using it remotely, make sure to forward the port, or use something like RadminVPN.
-Check the Console for the exact error.

-## Privacy and security
+## Security

 - rOBSon connects only to the OBS WebSocket you specify.
-- No cloud account is required.
 - External plugins are sandboxed with limited access.
+- ONLY GIVE ACCESS TO PEOPLE YOU TRUST, since they can just plug the password in other apps to control your OBS, not putting a `_` will not stop them from controlling your OBS.
+PLEASE

 ## Getting updates or help

-You can open a issue here on github, or message me in discord: @limifaooooos
+You can open a issue here on github, or message me in discord: @limifaooooo